pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 * All UI in the OutSystems model will be developed in English and may be translated using the standard OutSystems localization features if required.
 * Objects in the OutSystems environment have meaningful, unabbreviated names.
 Where naming limits prevent this (most OutSystems element names have a limit of 50 characters), standard abbreviations as provided in the [Common Glossary] must be used.

 ## Domains
 * Domain names do not have to comply to specific OutSystems naming restrictions and should be written in plain English.
 * Max length of domain names is 50 characters
 * Vertical domains have a meaningful business name (e.g. `Soccer Fields`, `Movies`)
-* Horizontal domains have a meaningful name, which may be more technical (e.g. `Identity`, `*Style Guide`)
+* Horizontal domains have a meaningful name, which may be more technical (e.g. `Identity`, `Back-end Style Guide`)
-* Define a 3 letter acronym for each domain. e.g. Soccer Fields :`SFL`
+* Define a 2 letter acronym for each domain. e.g. Soccer Fields :`SF`

 ## Applications
 * Application names do not have to comply to specific OutSystems naming restrictions and should be written in plain English.
 * Max length of application names is 50 characters
 * The application name starts with the domain prefix of the domain its belongs to.
-E.g. `SFL Soccer Fields App`
+E.g. `SF Soccer Fields App`
 * Suffix the application name with it's purpose or type.
   * App - for a Reactive Web Application
   * Web - for a Traditional Web Application
   * Mobile - for a Mobile Application
   * Core - for a Core Services application exposing core business services
   * Library - for Foundation Services application that exposes business agnostic services
+* Define an acronym for each application e.g. Soccer Fields App : 'SFA'
 ## Modules
 * Use PascalCase and don't use underscores except for the layer Suffix or Prefix.
+* Prefix the module name with the Application acronym except end user modules.
+(The module name is part of the url and we should bother users with technicalities.)

 ### Core Layer Module Naming
 Reusable services around business concepts, exporting entities, business rules and web-blocks